The poor man and the oppressor have this in common: the LORD gives light to the eyes of both.

 All Encompassing

-The text covers both ends of the social spectrum and, of course, everything in between.
-Usually these two individuals tend to avoid each other, but, before God, money and power mean absolutely nothing.
-How is it that they meet together?
+The text covers both ends of the social spectrum and, of course, everyone in between.
+Usually two such opposite types tend to avoid each other, but, before the Face of God, money and power mean absolutely nothing.
+How can they meet?
 All men and women are equally dependent upon their Creator and Judge.
-The text neutralizes the importance humanity gives to wealth and influence.
+This proverb rejects the esteem most people give to those of wealth and influence.

 Translation: poor, oppressor

 The Hebrew word for oppressor, תּככים (teḵā•ḵîm, pronounced “te-kah-keem”), is difficult to translate.
 Renderings include: Deceitful man (KJV), man of frauds (YLT), injurious man (LITV), fraudulent man (tanakh - Jewish Publication Society 1985), and usurer (K&D, Gill, Clarke commentaries).
-All these words describe someone who gains wealth at other’s expense.
-The text seems to refer to those oppressors who got rich by abusing others.
+All these words describe someone who gathers wealth at other’s expense.
+So the text refers to those oppressors who get rich by abusing others.

 Types of Poverty

 There are many types of poverty.
-Unfortunately the single English word poor hides some subtleties in the Hebrew where three different words are used.
-All three words appear in Psalm 82:3 NASB.
-"Vindicate the weak (dal) and the fatherless.
-Do justice to the afflicted (ani) and the destitute (ras)."
+Unfortunately the single English word, “poor,” hides some subtleties in the Hebrew, where three terms are available.
+All three Hebrew words appear in Psalm 82:3 NASB.
+“Vindicate the weak (dal) and the fatherless.
+Do justice to the afflicted (ani) and the destitute (ras).”

-In his book How Long O LORD?1 author D. A. Carson lists six kinds of poverty:
+In his book How Long O LORD?1 author D. A. Carson lists six kinds of poverty, not all of which are worthy of our concern:

-- 1 The Unfortunate Poor - Some people are poor because of unfortunate circumstances.
+- The Unfortunate Poor - poor from unhappy circumstances.

-- 2 The Oppressed Poor - Some are poor through the thoughtless or malicious exploitation of others.
+- The Oppressed Poor - poor from the thoughtless or malicious exploitation of others.

-- 3 The Lazy Poor - Some are poor because of their own idleness.
+- The Lazy Poor - poor because of their own idleness.

-- 4 The Poor because of other's punishment - Some are poor as unintended victims.
+- The Punished Poor - poor from being unintended victims.

-- 6 The Poor in Spirit - This is another category, not related to finances and not discussed here.
+- The Poor in Spirit – a non-financial or personal virtue, not discussed here.

 Our Maker, Saviour, and Friend